 I thought it would be useful to write out a little outline of how the consultation and booking process goes when asking me about flowering your wedding.
 For most of my clients, this is their only experience planning a wedding!
 And for whatever reason, the process of figuring out the florals can be daunting.
 Maybe you don’t know anything at all about flowers, or what’s in season when (Totally fine!
 That’s quite literally my job.)
 Maybe you’ve heard that flowers are crazy expensive and wedding florists are out to steal your money!
 (Ouch.)
 Or maybe you know what you don’t like, but you don’t know what you do!

 (Please note: starting in 2023, I am transitioning to only doing weddings within my growing season, May 1 – Oct.
-15. To learn the “whys” behind this decision, click here.)
+15. I will also no longer be doing weddings that are primarily “sage and white.”
+It’s beautiful, but I have to buy out too many flowers and too much eucalyptus and it’s really not my style.
+I also don’t use bleached or dyed foliage, flowers, or dried products.
+To learn the “whys” behind this decision, click here.)

 So – here’s how it works: